 Megan Wells is an amazing letterer and calligrapher.

 Alissa Burke was lucky enough to get Megan to share a few guest posts on her blog to help teach you how to hand letter.
-The mini posts are a great springboard into the world of Lettering.

 Update April 2017: Megan now has an amazing Lettering Book available to purchase and I LOVE IT.
 Teaching you how to letter and to colour pieces just she does.